 We had permission to use it for tree climbing and box sliding but these relatively safe activities were not on our agenda today.

-Next was a lip and for the next 15 yards, the slope got much steeper and was thick with ancient oak trees and thousands of dead branch fragments in various degrees of decay.
-After these trees, there was a 5 yard wide, level tractor road with a heavy, square patterned, wire fence which had to be as old as those trees.
+Next was a lip and for the next 15 yards, the slope got steeper and was thick with ancient oak trees and thousands of dead branch fragments in various degrees of decay.
+After these trees, there was a five-yard wide, level tractor road with a heavy, square patterned, wire fence which had to be as old as those trees.

-After the fence was a very large, level field of thick, lush grass.
+After the fence was a very large, level field of thick, 18-inch tall, lush grass.

-Mike, and his younger brother, Jimmy, had a huge aircraft inner tube which we thought would be great fun to ride down a steep hill.
-It was fun on flat ground but with THE HILL giving us a gravity-assist — it should be thrilling.
+Mike, and his younger brother, Jimmy, had a huge aircraft inner tube which we used to crawl inside of and roll ourselves around the flat school yard.
+It was so fun that we figured it would be even more fun to ride down a steep hill.
+With THE HILL giving us a free gravity-assist — it should be thrilling.

 Jimmy promised to stop before the steep tree-covered slope.
 Just in case, Mike stood 20 feet uphill from the lip above to catch Jimmy if he didn’t.
 As a third layer of protection, I stood about 10 feet uphill from the slope.
-Jimmy would never make it to the trees.
+I was fully convinced that Jimmy would never make it to the trees.

 Okay, you’re ready now.
 Here’s what happened, and I promise you that I’m not making this up.
 We really did this.
 Hold on!
 This is quite a ride. . .